Alternative repayment arrangements for people in mortgage difficulty

 - If you retire before the mortgage has been paid off, will your pension or other income allow you to continue to pay the mortgage?

-- Are you clear on the implications of the revised term?
+- Are you clear on what happens due to the revised term?
 While you may be paying less each month, your cost of credit will increase over the extended mortgage term.

 Capitalising arrears and interest

-If you are not able to service your current mortgage payments, but your circumstances may improve in the future, you may be offered a split mortgage.
-The main aim of a split mortgage is to allow you to stay in your family home.
+If you are not able to pay your current mortgage payments, but your circumstances may improve in the future, you may be offered a split mortgage.
 A split mortgage arrangement splits the mortgage into 2 parts.
 You make agreed repayments on the first part of the mortgage and the second part is warehoused or set aside to be paid at a later date.
 Some lenders may write off part of the warehoused loan, some add interest to the warehoused part of the mortgage and others do not.
+The main aim of a split mortgage is to allow you to stay in your family home.

-- What happens when the loan reaches maturity – do you have to sell the property to repay the outstanding mortgage balance?
+- What happens when the loan reaches the date it is scheduled to be paid in full?
+Do you have to sell the property to repay the outstanding mortgage balance?
 Or will you keep a right of tenure, where the outstanding debt will only be recovered after your death?

 Reduction in the capital amount